Gwennid/africa-wgs-abc/ABC/fsc-simulations/readme.md

 The full code needed to perform one or several simulations is present in `code/ABC_simul_modelchoice_April2021_pipeline_top.sh` and `code/ABC_simul_modelchoice_Feb2020_pipeline_bottom_20200514_USINGSCRATCH.sh`.
 The three placeholders `SCENARIO`, `START` and `TO` should be replaced (using sed for example).
 An example of values is: `scenario_1a_migration_asymmetric_0-0.001`, `1` and `500`.
 In the working directory, the subfolder `code` should be copied.
 A directory called `models_and_parameters_sets` should be created, containing the following three files for each scenario of choice: `_raw.tpl`, `.def` and `.def_header`.
 Preferably the prefix of these three files should be identical.
 Moreover, the following directories should be created to contain the outputs: `output/ASD`, `output/ASDsumstats`, `output/sumstats`

-#TODO if not done in the ms: explain the strategy with the reruns.

 ## TODO

 - [ ] Include: custom Python script to generate vectors of parameters (do I have it?)